BrkRaw/brkraw/README.md

 ![brkraw GUI](imgs/brkraw_gui.png)
 **brkraw gui interface.**

-- Run GUI without path.
-Without path, two buttons (load file / load dir) will shows up.
+- You can run GUI without any path option.
+It will show you only two buttons (Open File / Open Directory).
-Make sure you select correct button based on the dataset type (zip file or dir).
+In case you are opening zipped PVdataset, please use 'Open File' button.
+For later case, Make sure you are entered to the PVdataset root folder where the subject file located.
-In case of dir, please enter into the folder contains 'subject' file using dialog instead of just highlighting it (common mistake).
+If you does not enter to the dataset folder, the GUI will freeze.
+This case, just force quit the GUI.

 ```angular2html
 $ brkraw gui
 ```